DmytroJaros/shopping-list-fe/README.md

-School project, using React and Supabase as BaaS, members are mocked at the moment, member invitations work via Resend (TBD).
+School project, using React and Supabase as BaaS, members are stored via invitation, member invitations will work via Resend (TBD).